Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Preliminary concepts and considerations of the problem

 with $\phi$ being the relative phase between the two system modes and $a_i$ representing the annihilation operator for the \textit{i}-th component.
 Physically, the bath does not recognize whether the emission came from the $x$ or $y$ component; it only couples both emissions to the linear combination in Eq.~\eqref{eq:common_environment}.
 On the other hand, absorption of photons from the bath to the system, a process also known as excitation, is given by $\mathcal{L}_c^\dagger$.

-Additionally, the bath has a temperature $T>0$ and is considered to be a collection of harmonic oscillators, from which the system can both emit and absorb quanta.
+Additionally, the bath has a temperature $T>0$ and is modeled as a collection of harmonic oscillators, from which the system can both emit and absorb quanta.
 The average number of photons in the bath at frequency $\omega_i$ is given by the Bose-Einstein distribution \cite{breuer}

 where $i=\{x,y\}$ and $k_B$ is the Boltzmann constant.
 Taking this into account, the jump operators defined in Eq.~\eqref{eq:linbladian} are given by

 with $\kappa$ denoting the damping rate.
 Note that decay occurs even in the absence of photons, such as in a vacuum.
 These phenomena can be attributed to quantum fluctuations within the system \cite{breuer}.